couchbaselabs/couchbase-lite-tests/spec/tests/002-replication-filter.md

    * Remove `landmark_1` channels = ["United States"], `landmark_2001` channels = ["France"] in `travel.landmarks`
 7. Start the replicator with the same config as the step 3.
 8. Check that only changes in the filtered channels are pulled.

+## test_replicate_public_channel

+### Description

+Test that the replicator will pull only the docs specified in the channels filter.

+### Steps

+1. Reset SG and load `names` dataset.
+2. Reset local database, and load `empty` dataset.
+3. Add a document to SG
+   * id: test_public
+   * channels: `!`
+   * body: `{"hello": "world"}`
+4. Start a replicator:
+    * endpoint: `/names`
+    * type: pull
+    * continuous: false
+    * credentials: user2/pass
+5. Wait until the replicator is stopped.
+6. Check that only test_public was pulled
+7. Verify test_public contents
+8. Update test_public locally
+   * body: `{"see you later": "world"}`
+9. Start a replicator:
+    * endpoint: `/names`
+    * type: push
+    * continuous: false
+    * credentials: user2/pass
+10. Wait until the replicator is stopped.
+11. Verify that the document on Sync Gateway was updated

 ## test_custom_push_filter